alxers/book_of_proof/chapter_1/ex.md

 12. If Intersection(alpha in I) A_alpha = Union(alpha in I) A_alpha, then A_alpha is the same set?

 13. If J != {} and J set_in I, does it follow that Union(alpha in J) A_alpha set_in Union(alpha in I) A_alpha ?
 What about Intersection(alpha in J) A_alpha set_in Intersection(alpha in I) A_alpha    ?

+Exercises for Section 2.1

+Decide wheter or not the following are "statements".
+If it's a statement, say if it's true or false.

+1. Every real number is an even integer.
+False statement.